torvalds/linux/Documentation/sound/alsa-configuration.rst

 This module supports one card and autoprobe.

 ATI IXP has two different methods to control SPDIF output.
-One is over AC-link and another is over the "direct" SPDIF output.
+One is over AC-link and aanalther is over the "direct" SPDIF output.
 The implementation depends on the motherboard, and you'll need to choose the correct one via spdif_aclink module option.